All About Adjectives

-To put it most simply, adjectives are words used to describe.
-They describe or modify nouns (people, places, and things) and pronouns (e.g., I, she, he, it, they, etc.) by depicting, quantifying, or identifying them.
-What can make adjectives confusing is that they don't always immediately signal to readers that they are adjectives.
-Luckily, there's a foolproof method when it comes to locating these tricky descriptors: simply find the noun/pronoun in a sentence and decide if there are any words that describe it.
+Adjectives are simply words used to describe or modify nouns (people, places, things) and pronouns (e.g., I, she, he, it, they, etc.) by depicting, quantifying, or identifying them.
+What can make them confusing is that they don't always immediately signal to readers that they are adjectives.
+Luckily, there's a foolproof method of identifying these tricky descriptors: simply find the noun/pronoun in a sentence and decide if there are any words that describe it.
 Consider the following example:

 Your friend (noun) ripped my football (adjective) jersey (noun)!

-Another signal that a word is an adjective is its placement in a sentence.
-An adjective usually precedes the noun/pronoun that it modifies.
-However, this is not always the case.
-When an indefinite pronoun (e.g., something, someone, anybody) is modified by an adjective, the adjective follows the pronoun:
+Another signal that a word is an adjective is its placement; it usually precedes the noun/pronoun it modifies.
+However, this is not always so.
+When an indefinite pronoun (e.g., something, someone, anybody) is modified by an adjective, the adjective follows the pronoun, as in:

 Anyone capable of hating kittens is someone awful.

-Learn how to list adjectives in a sequence properly
+Learn to list adjectives in a sequence properly

-Being able to identify adjectives is one thing, but what may be most confusing to those learning English as a second language is the order that adjectives must follow when listed in a series.
-It can seem arbitrary at first, but there is a basic order that you should use when listing adjectives:
+Being able to identify adjectives is one thing, but for those who often make mistakes in English, the order adjectives must follow when listed in a series may be confusing.
+It can seem arbitrary at first, but there is a basic order you should use:

-- Material: Describes what the noun is made out of (e.g., wooden, cotton, silver, metal).
+7. Material: Describes what the noun is made of (e.g., wood, cotton, silver, metal).

-It is also important to remember not to overuse adjectives.
+It is also important not to overuse adjectives.
 Two or three well-chosen adjectives are more than sufficient.
 Consider this sentence: She had an expensive, big, long, blue, cotton, Coleman sleeping bag.
-While it is technically correct, the abundance of adjectives should be avoided in favor of something a bit simpler, such as: She had an expensive, blue sleeping bag.
+While technically correct, the abundance of adjectives should be avoided in favor of something simpler, such as: She had an expensive, blue sleeping bag.

 Coordinate and non-coordinate adjectives

-Now that you know what adjectives are and how to order an adjective series properly, you may be wondering how to punctuate adjectives, especially if there is more than one before a noun.
-There are a few easy rules for this: If the adjectives are coordinate, you should use commas to separate them.
+You may now be wondering how to punctuate adjectives, especially if there is more than one before a noun.
+There are several easy rules.
+If the adjectives are coordinate, use commas to separate them.
 If they are non-coordinate, no commas are needed.
-To identify coordinate adjectives, there are two simple tests you can use:
+There are two simple tests to identify coordinate adjectives:

 1. Does the sentence still make sense if you insert and between the adjectives?